arnodel/golua/README.md

 ### AST → IR Compilation

 The `ast` package defines all the AST nodes.
-Each node in the AST knows how to compile itself using an `ir.Compiler` instance.
+The `astcomp` package defines a `Compiler` type that is able to compile an AST to IR, using an instance of `ir.Compiler`.

 The `ir` package defines all the IR instructions and the IR compiler.